AdaCore/xmlada/docs/input.rst

   is no longer possible to read from the stream afterwards.

 `Next_Char`
   Return the next Unicode character in the stream.
-Note this character doesn't have to be associated specifically with a single byte, but that it depends on the encoding chosen for the stream (see the unicode module documentation for more information).
+Note this character doesn’t have to be associated specifically with a single byte, but that it depends on the encoding chosen for the stream (see the unicode module documentation for more information).